zankia/damas-core/3-API-reference.md

 ```

 ### upsert
-Create nodes and/or update existing nodes if Id is specified and found
+Create or update element(s) when identifier(s) are specified and found
 ```js
 upsert ( elements [, callback] )
 ```
 #### parameters
-* `nodes` an object or array of objects to insert and/or update in the database
+* `elements` an object or array of objects to insert and/or update in the database
 * `callback` _(js only, optional)_ if specified, the request is asynchronous
 #### return values
-* returns a unique node or an array of nodes (depending on the input) on success
+* returns an object or an array of objects (depending on the input) on success
 * returns `null` (Javascript) or `None` (Python) on failure
 #### examples
 ```python